Deep Unfolding for SIM-Assisted Multiband MU-MISO Downlink Systems: Optimization Problem and Solution

-The joint design problem in \eqref{eq:opt_main} is non-convex because the multiuser precoders $\{\mathbf{W}_i\}$ and the SIM phases $\boldsymbol{\Phi}$ are coupled through the effective channels.
-To handle this coupling, we employ an alternating-optimization procedure that decomposes the problem into two subproblems, denoted by \textbf{P1} and \textbf{P2}.
+\textit{B) Proposed Solution:} The joint design problem in \eqref{eq:opt_main} is non-convex because the multiuser precoders $\{\mathbf{W}_i\}$ and the SIM phases $\boldsymbol{\Phi}$ are coupled through the effective channels.
+To handle this coupling, we employ an alternating-optimization procedure that decomposes the problem into two subproblems.
 In \textbf{P1}, for fixed $\boldsymbol{\Phi}$, the precoders $\{\mathbf{W}_i\}$ are optimized under the total transmit-power constraint.
 In \textbf{P2}, for fixed precoders, the SIM phase matrix $\boldsymbol{\Phi}$ is updated under the phase-only constraints $0\leq \phi_{\ell,m}<2\pi$.
 The two subproblems are then solved alternately until convergence.